Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

 Low watermark to set the block slot to.
+(Sets high watermark slot when --set-high-watermark=true).

 #### `remove-high-watermark`